fommil/fpmortals/manuscript/introduction.md

   }
 ~~~~~~~~

-You can think of `C` as a *Context* because we say "in the context of
+We can think of `C` as a *Context* because we say "in the context of
 executing `Now`" or "in the `Future`".

 But we know nothing about `C` and we can't do anything with a